 - a.
 Call 911 to report the location and current extent of the fire. - b.
-Activate the fire alarm pull station in the Recreation Building.
+Activate any available fire alarm pull stations.

 3. Contain

 - a.
 Close all doors and windows that you can safety reach to contain the fire. - b.
 During evacuation close the doors behind you.